jelbatnigi/Admit/README.md

 http://localhost:8080/search

-users must login first to access this page.
+Users must login first to access this page.

 This service invokes a restful service to search by event ids.
-The result will display a table the order information for each curtomer.
+The results will display a table with the order information for each curtomer.